Quick CV Dropoff

-In this blog, Principal Consultant Stephanie Tasker looks at the types of people that often do well in this UK institution and some of the more obscure positions we have recruited for in the past.
+In this blog, we look at the types of people that often do well in this UK institution and some of the more obscure positions we have recruited for in the past.

 The NHS is famed for its employees, each of whom have a desire to help people and work for an organisation that gives back so much.
 So it will be no surprise that it takes a certain type of person to work within the NHS.
 First and foremost NHS employees need to be compassionate and have a passion for looking after people.
 Every NHS employee is hugely important to the organisation, and everyone is working towards a common goal, helping UK citizens when in need.